-The Scholar's stipend will be £14,000 (from which the Scholar will pay to Hertford College fees for accommodation in College property of approximately between £5,700 and £6,000, depending on whether the Scholar stays in residence through Summer 2019).
+The Scholar's stipend will be £14,000 (from which the Scholar will pay to Hertford College fees for accommodation in College property of approximately between £5,700 and £6,000, depending on whether the Scholar stays in residence through Summer 2020).
 In addition, limited teaching may be available, paid at the appropriate rate, though this cannot be guaranteed.
 They will be a Member of the MCR, and will have priority in the MCR housing ballot.
-The Scholar will be entitled to two free dinners a week on high table during term-time, and will also have extra dining rights as an Associate Member of the Senior Common Room, to which he or she is automatically elected.
-He or she may dine on any night in term-time or vacation at his or her own expense in addition to the twice-a-week free dining rights in termtime.
+The Scholar will be entitled to two free dinners a week on high table during term-time, and will also have extra dining rights as an Associate Member of the Senior Common Room, to which they are automatically elected.
+They may dine on any night in term-time or vacation at their own expense in addition to the twice-a-week free dining rights in term-time.
 The Scholar may dine on as many Guest Nights as wished, but only one of these per term may be the free night.